Derek Winnert

 1

-Director Fred McLeod Wilcox’s 1956 sci-fi version of Shakespeare’s The Tempest is a genre classic, haunting and beautiful looking, gaining an immense amount of other-worldly mood and atmosphere from being all artificially filmed in the studio.
-It is the first film to be set entirely on another planet.
-All the many outdoor sequences are shot on an MGM studio sound stage, while exterior landscape shots are detailed colourful matte paintings.
+Director Fred McLeod Wilcox’s 1956 sci-fi film version of Shakespeare’s play The Tempest is a genre classic, haunting and beautiful looking, gaining an immense amount of other-worldly mood and atmosphere from being all artificially filmed in the studio.

 2

 Leslie Nielsen stars in Forbidden Planet as Commander Adams, the leader of a crew of a flying saucer who are sent to investigate the silence from a planet inhabited by scientists.
-They set off to the green sky-ed planet of Altair IV to try to rescue the members of the space mission but once there they find only two survivors, the grim and grave old Dr Morbius (Walter Pidgeon) and his attractive, skimpily clad daughter Altaira (Anne Francis).
+They set off to the green sky-ed planet of Altair IV to try to rescue the members of the space mission but once there they find only two survivors, the grim and grave old Dr Morbius (top-billed Walter Pidgeon) and his attractive, skimpily clad daughter Altaira (Anne Francis).

 3